 Data size represents that how many duplication is occurred.
 Excessive duplications may result in the energy inefficiency.

-4.2.1 Mathematical Result
+4.2.1 Result of Analysis

 Baseline MAC protocol does not have this problem because it sends the data directly to sink node.
-However, HyMAC and MuChMAC which employ tree-based topology and transmit packets to sink node through multi-hop still have this problem.
-The reason is that the parent nodes repeatedly send the data which came from child nodes.
-Thus, proposed MAC protocol reduces this based on star plus mesh topology.
+However, HyMAC and MuChMAC which employ tree-based topology and transmit